allanramirezgonzalez/allanramirezgonzalez.github.io/_pages/about.md

   - /about.html
 ---

+Hi!, welcome to my personal website.
-Hello, my name is Allan.
+My name is Allan.
 I am an Economist with a bachelor's degree from the Faculty of Economics at the National Autonomous University of Mexico (UNAM).

 Currently, I work as a Junior Researcher at the University Program of Development Studies (PUED) and as a Research Assistant at the Postgraduate Unit of Economics at UNAM.
 Additionally, at the Faculty of Economics, I serve as a Teaching Assistant for Econometrics I and II, where I primarily lead the R programming laboratories.